captnBill/maquette_k8s/README.md

 then check with
 `kubectl get all --namespace=client-demo`

-all apps should be available to access upon forwarding ports django app should be available through ingress with `django.local`
+python apps should be available to access upon forwarding ports.

 ### open local access for ingress

 `echo "192.168.58.2 django.local" | sudo tee -a /etc/hosts`

 replace the ip address here with whatever you get from `minikube ip`

+after this, django app should be available through ingress with `django.local`.

+you can test `curl http://django.local` or open `http://django.local` in your browser.

 ## components